byt3bl33d3r/MITMf/README.md

 - FilePwn plugin re-written to backdoor executables and zip files on the fly by using the-backdoor-factory
 https://github.com/secretsquirrel/the-backdoor-factory

+- Added msfrpc.py for interfacing with Metasploits rpc server

 - Addition of the app-cache poisoning attack by Krzysztof Kotowicz

 - JavaPwn plugin now live!
 Auto-detect and exploit clients with out-of-date java plugins using the Metasploit Frameworks rpc interface!!